 Yes, you can!
 In fact, we have put together some Mesh WiFi routers below for you to look at.
 They are Amazon Affiliate links, and when you use them, we make a small commission, so thank you if you do!

 |Top Top||Tenda||MW12||Great value with features such as easy setup and parental controls||Check Price|

 |Top Top Top||NETGEAR||Orbi Mesh||Whole home coverage and excellent speeds with WiFi 6||Check Price|

 |Top Top||TP-Link||Deco P9||This package comes enabled with AV1000 Gigabit ports for power lines as well for extra range via powerline Ethernet||Check Price|

 Conclusion: Mesh WiFi with Starlink for better internet?

-The best thing about a mesh network is that it can create a stronger connection, especially in areas where there are no access points.
-In fact, it can create a stronger connection than a single access point would.
+The best thing about a mesh network is that it can create a stronger connection, especially in areas without access points.
+In fact, it can make a stronger connection than a single access point would.

 This is because the connection between the mesh nodes is based on a star topology.
-When this happens, the signal is much stronger and more reliable.
+When this happens, the signal is much more robust and reliable.
 It also helps to increase the speed of data transfer.